Diastasis Recti – 5 things to consider alongside (or before) exercise.

 Search the internet for exercises for diastasis recti* and all sorts of stuff gets thrown back to you.
 Some fabulous information and some dubious choices.

 Confusing and ambiguous information can make it really tricky for the client to work out what to do safely and effectively and after nearly a decade of working with women with this condition, I honestly find that 1:1 work is the way forward as so many factors can affect the abdominal wall.

 Here are 5 things to consider if you have a diastasis recti (and I would suggest BEFORE thinking about loading the body with formal ‘exercise’) NB I could probably write a longer blog on each and every one of these points – that’s for another day!

 1.BREATHING.
 I know I harp on about this A LOT but it is after all the ground rock in all things to do with the core.
-Stress, cold weather, postural issues (see below!) can all lead to breathing being restricted, especially in the upper chest and shoulders.
+Stress, illness, postural issues (see below!) and muscular skeletal changes in pregnancy and motherhood can all lead to breathing being restricted, especially in the upper chest and shoulders.
 Without a doubt, we need to get a good functional breath down to the belly (and the pelvic floor) to establish a fully functioning core….